- Getting a hardship variation will generally be trouble free. There are simple steps to take if your request does not go according to plan.

 Solution: Ask to speak to the ‘hardship team’ and use phrases like, ‘hardship variation’ and ‘hardship notice‘.
-If all else fails, you can make a complaint to the Financial Ombudsman Service or Credit and Investments Ombudsman (whichever your lender is a member of).
+If all else fails, you can make a complaint to the Australian Financial Complaints Authority (AFCA).

 The lender is making requests for information which are not clear, too hard to understand or irrelevant

 Problem: The lender may ask you for information to support your hardship application.
 Generally, the lender is entitled to do this provided that the information is relevant to whether you are unable to meet your obligations and how to vary the contract.
 It is important to respond to these requests on time, because if you don’t you may risk having your application rejected.
 However, in some circumstances, you might have difficulty responding either because of your personal circumstances or the information provided by the bank is not clear.